 Allowing the ape populations in zoos to wither assumes – without justification – that their current lives are so bad as to be not worth living.
 It also risks inflicting harm.
 Boredom is a real risk for zoo animals, and it’s widely believed (although not yet scientifically established) that the presence of infants brings both interest and happiness to the families.
 Mixed-aged groups create collective dynamics that more closely resemble those in the wild.
 If we care about the welfare of captive apes, we should allow them to breed – at least in controlled ways.

 One day, the prospect of returning captive apes to their natural habitats or housing them in well-funded, spacious sanctuaries might be realistic.
 Currently, it is not.
 Instead of condemning zoos, we should dedicate our efforts to supporting them: to pushing bad zoos to reform or close; to funding more research into the welfare of captive animals; and to encouraging all zoos to strive to do more for their inhabitants.
-That way, perhaps, I will no longer need to shy away from telling strangers what I do.Make a donation
+That way, perhaps, I will no longer need to shy away from telling strangers what I do.Support Aeon: make a one-off donation